Shopify Dev MCP server

 Anchor to [object Object]search_docs_chunks

 Best for broad research across multiple topics or when you're not sure where to look.
-Returns quick results from many sections, though individual snippets may lack full context.
+Returns quick results from many sections, though individual snippets might lack full context.

 Anchor to [object Object]fetch_full_docs